-You don't face any more danger traveling in most African countries, than in other parts of the world.
-The myths about Africa being a dangerous and violent place are ill-founded for a vast majority of countries.
-The West Africa Ebola outbreak in 2014 is a case in point - lots of fear and misinformation with regards to traveling to the continent.
-Petty theft is probably the most common crime you are likely to come across when visiting Africa.
-As a tourist with cameras and cash, you just have to be careful.
+There is no more danger traveling in most African countries than there is in other parts of the world.
+The myths about Africa being dangerous and violent are ill-founded for the vast majority of its countries.
+The West Africa Ebola outbreak in 2014 is a case in point: It generated lots of fear and misinformation about traveling to the continent.
+Actually, petty theft is likely the most common danger you'll come across.
+As a tourist with cameras and cash, you simply have to be careful.
 Violent muggings are quite rare for most African countries.

-Dakar, Nairobi, and Johannesburg are probably most notorious for violent crime, car-jacking, and murder.
-Keep up to date with current official Travel Advisories and African news so you can avoid areas where there is war, famine or obvious political instability.
-This article will give you a brief overview of what to watch out for and how to avoid becoming a victim of crime when traveling in Africa.
+Stay abreast of current official travel advisories and African news to avoid areas of war, famine, or obvious political instability.
+Here is a brief overview of what to watch out for and how to avoid becoming a victim of crime when traveling in Africa.

 Basic Safety Tips

 Regardless of budget, when you are traveling in Africa keep in mind that you are much richer than the majority of local people around you.
 While most people are honest, the sight of a tourist with cash to spare and cameras dangling is too tempting for some.
 To avoid being fodder for con-artists, petty thieves, and opportunists keep these safety tips in mind when visiting Africa:

 - Wear a flat money belt that fits underneath your clothes.
 Use this to keep your credit cards, passport, and travelers checks safe.